 History

-(Sp. platina, silver) Discovered in South America by Ulloa in 1735 and by Wood in
+(Sp. platina, silver) Pre-Columbian Indians used platinum but it was re-discovered in South America by Ulloa in 1735 and by Wood in 1741.

 Sources